-The Metaverse is driven by an amalgamation of VR/AR/tactile internet and involves multimodal content delivery involving images, audio, and touch.
-Moreover, different from traditional VR/AR that tends to focus on the single-user scenarios, the Metaverse will involve a massive number of users co-existing and interacting with each other in the virtual worlds within.
+The Metaverse is driven by an amalgamation of VR/AR/tactile Internet and involves multimodal content delivery involving images, audio, and touch.
+Moreover, different from traditional VR/AR, which tends to focus on single-user scenarios, the Metaverse will involve a massive number of users co-existing and interacting with each other in the virtual worlds within.
 As such, there exists a crucial need for efficient resource allocation to optimize the efficiency of service delivery to a massive number of users at the edge.
-Besides high performance communication networks, the real-time user-interactions and rendering of 3D FoVs will require computation-intensive calculations.
-We visit the computation challenges and edge-driven solutions in Section \ref{sec:computation}.
+Besides high-performance communication networks, the real-time user interactions and rendering of 3D FoVs will require computation-intensive calculations.
+We revisit the computation challenges and edge-driven solutions in Section \ref{sec:computation}.